GCuser99/SolverWrapper/README.md

 - Uses an OOP design, making it easier to understand and code with
 - Unique design that communicates directly with SOLVER32.DLL
-- Can be impelemented as VBA library or ActiveX DLL object model
+- Can be implemented as VBA code library or ActiveX DLL object model
 - Capability to save intermediate trial solutions, as opposed to one BEST solution (often there are more than one!)
 - Enhanced Solver callback protocol
 - An alternative event-based means of monitoring solution progress versus the callback